-Hacks is one of the best HBO Max original comedy series starring Jean Smart in the lead role who does a marvelous job of playing the disillusioned Las Vegas comic, who mentors a 25-year-old entitled comedy writer.
+Hacks is one of the best HBO Max original comedy series starring Jean Smart in the lead role she does a marvelous job of playing the disillusioned Las Vegas comic, who mentors a 25-year-old entitled comedy writer.
 Jean Smart even won the Emmy award for Outstanding Lead Actress in a Comedy Series.
 HBO Max has recently started airing the episodes of Hacks Season 2 weekly.
 So, we made a list of the best shows like Hacks, which you can watch after Hacks Season 2.

 The Other Two (HBO Max)

 Synopsis: An aspiring actor and his sister Brooke, a former professional dancer, try to find their place in the world while wrestling with their feelings about their 13-year-old brother Chase’s sudden rise to internet fame.

 Synopsis: Synopsis: For Valerie Cherish, no price is too high to pay for clinging to the spotlight.
 From award-winning ‘Sex and the City’ writer Michael Patrick King comes this comedy series starring Lisa Kudrow as Valerie–a former B-list television actress so desperate to revive her career that she agrees to star in a reality show that follows her efforts to land a part in a new sitcom.